deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 I love using enums where possible for properties with a limited set of specific values, as it makes the code more readable and less error-prone, and PowerShell offers autocompletion when using them.

-## How I defined classes in my module and the problem with it
+## Backstory: How I defined classes in my module and encountered problems

 Rather than defining all of my functions directly in the module's `psm1` file and ending up with 2000+ line file, I thought I would follow a common code organization convention and define each of my functions in a separate file, as mentioned in [this blog post](https://tomasdeceuninck.github.io/2018/04/17/PowerShellModuleStructure.html).
 This has a number of benefits, such as making it easier to find the code you are looking for and reducing merge conflicts.